Killing of Tony McDade: Investigations

 On May 27, investigations were launched into the stabbing incident, and the officer involved in the subsequent shooting.
 The officer was placed on administrative leave pending the investigation.

 On September 3, a Leon County grand jury found that the police use of force against McDade was justified.
 Shortly afterward, the City of Tallahassee released video from a police body camera showing McDade pointing a firearm at one of the police officers before being shot.

 After the shooting, the Florida Police Benevolent Association sued the city of Tallahassee to block the shooting officer's name from becoming public, citing Marsy’s Law, which grants privacy rights to victims of crime.
 In April 2021, the police union emerged victorious: a Florida appellate court ruled that cops who kill civilians can now have their identities legally protected.
+However, the Supreme Court of Florida reversed this decision in November 2023.

 Reactions

 Separate vigils took place for both victims on May 28.
 McDade's was organized by the Tallahassee Community Action Committee, to draw attention to the three police-related deaths (McDade, Wilbon Cleveland Woodard, and Mychael Johnson), since Lawrence Revell assumed the office of Chief of Police in December 2019.

-On May 27, a petition was created to publicize the case, and for McDade to be recognised as a transgender man in reports and official statements.
+On May 27, a petition was created to publicize the case, and for McDade to be recognized as a transgender man in reports and official statements.

-On May 29, Tori Cooper of the LGBTQ advocacy group Human Rights Campaign, said "LGBTQ people of color are at greater risk for violence every day in this country.
+On May 29, Tori Cooper of the LGBTQ advocacy group Human Rights Campaign said, "LGBTQ people of color are at greater risk for violence every day in this country.
 This must end.
 Our hearts are heavy as we mourn with Tony's family and friends."
-Over 100 LGBTQ Organizations included McDade in a list of recent transgender killings.
+Over 100 LGBTQ organizations signed an open letter including McDade in a list of recent transgender killings.

-A GoFundMe.com campaign raised over $190,000 for McDade's family in its first week.
+A GoFundMe campaign raised over $190,000 for McDade's family in its first week.

 Activist Nicole Cardoza expressed concern that McDade's shooting had received insufficient attention from the Black Lives Matter movement writing, "Throughout the protests, the stories, Black trans people who were victims of police violence, like Tony McDade, got lost in the larger conversation around Black Lives Matter."